Oh, the holidays…

 And since the holidays are the busiest travel time of the year, you should be able to find someone who needs a ride somewhere in the winter months.

-This is a better option for people who live near cities, of course, but there still might be work in your area otherwise.
+This is a better option for people who live in big cities and specifically near an airport.

 This is probably the most basic way to make extra money.